ferdotdeb/DebianWizard/README.md

     2. Sets the correct permissions (`700` for `~/.ssh` and `600` for the private key).
     3. Starts the `ssh-agent` and adds the new key.
     4. Saves the public key to `public_key.txt` in the current directory.
-    5. Copies the public key to the clipboard using `xclip` (if available).
+    5. Displays the public key.

 ### Setup Bash Aliases Function